A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 \subsubsection{The importance of the learning objective.}

-Finally, Figure~\ref{fig:results} shows that the policy that was learned by optimizing treatment assignments (green line) works substantially better than the policies that were learned by optimizing outcome and causal-effect predictions (blue line and orange line respectively), thus validating our analytical findings.
-As discussed in detail above, objective functions that optimize things other than treatment assignment prediction (i.e., better outcome or causal-effect predictions) do not necessarily favor better treatment assignments.
+Figure~\ref{fig:results} also shows that learning policies by optimizing treatment assignments (A-learner, green line) works better than learning policies by optimizing outcome and causal effect predictions (O-learner and E-learner, blue line and orange line respectively), thus validating our analytical findings.
+Importantly, this is the case \emph{even} when the training data contains more than half a billion observations.
+As discussed in detail, objective functions that optimize things other than treatment assignment prediction (i.e., better outcome or causal effect predictions) do not necessarily favor better treatment assignments.

-Going back to our analytical examples, we would expect each approach to perform best doing whatever it is optimized to do.
-For example, the predictive model used by OP should perform better at predicting outcomes than the models used by CP and TP.
-However, as discussed in Section~\ref{sec:generality}, we cannot (in general) use causal-effect or treatment assignment models to estimate outcomes.
-Therefore, in order to compare the various approaches at different tasks, we adapt CP's and TP's models in the following analysis.
+Going back to our analytical examples, we would expect each metalearner to perform best doing whatever it is optimized to do.
+For example, the predictive model estimated by the O-learner should perform better at predicting outcomes than the models estimated by the E-learner and the A-learner.
+However, as discussed in Section~\ref{sec:generality}, we cannot (in general) use causal effect models or treatment assignment models to estimate outcomes.
+Therefore, in order to compare the performance of the metalearners at different tasks, we adapt the models estimated by the E-learner and the A-learner in the following analysis.

-Since we are using tree-based models for all policies, we generalize the models used by CP and TP by using different prediction functions to aggregate the training observations at each leaf depending on the task at hand.
-For instance, if we want to make outcome predictions, the prediction function would consist of the average outcome of the observations in the leaf (rather than the average causal effect in the case of CP or the treatment with the largest outcome in the case of TP).
-Thus, the structures of each model remains the same, but the prediction function at the leaf-level may be adjusted to predict outcomes, causal-effects, or best assignments.
+Since the metalearners in our analysis estimate tree-based models, we can generalize the E-learner and the A-learner models by using different prediction functions to aggregate the training observations at each leaf depending on the task at hand.
+For instance, if we want to make outcome predictions, the prediction function would consist of the average outcome of the observations in the leaf (rather than the average causal effect in the case of the E-learner model or the treatment with the largest average outcome in the case of the A-learner model).
+Thus, the structure of each tree model remains the same, but the prediction function at the leaf level may be adjusted to predict outcomes, causal effects, or best treatment assignments.